bioinformatics-polito/PhyliCS/README.md

 ```
 <img src="figures/ploidy.png" alt="primary lung tumor mean cn distribution" width="500"/>

-In this case, it is evident that the dataset is made of two major group of cells, characterized by a mean $CN \approx 2$ and a mean $CN \approx 4.5$, respectively.
+In this case, it is evident that the dataset is made of two major group of cells, characterized by a mean CN ≈ 2 and a mean CN ≈ 4.5, respectively.

 ### Clustering
 Before clustering CNV data, we perform dimensionality reduction using only highly variable features to mitigate the negative impact of the curse of dimensionality.
 Run: